-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+- 1. Follow the safety guidelines listed in Safety instructions on page 65. - 2.
+Follow the procedure listed in Before working inside your system on page 66.

 - Locate the USB port or USB memory key on the system board.
 To locate the USB port, see the System board jumpers and connectors. - 2.
 If installed, remove the USB memory key from the USB port. - 3.
 Insert the replacement USB memory key into the USB port.